vathanakthyrun/Finding-Treasure-Alpha/README.md

   8. how can i add font for the label
   9. how to add sound effect to my enemies
   10. when my enemies die how to make it flip over
+  11. how to download exe file in godot4
+  12. why my coin my extralife and health pickup now not spawning back when i lose all my life
+  13. when i destroy my cannon it still stuck in animation how to fix it
+  14. how to add font to label